OpenClaw · part 11

 Restarting the Gateway

-Gotcha 3: the gateway must restart.
+Gotcha 3: you have to restart the gateway.
 The dynamic config reload handles most changes, but model provider registration isn't one of them.

 # macOS launchd